elyxlz/nexus/README.md

 - [ ] prompt yes or now before removing, killing, or adding
 - [ ] put runtime and time started on same line
 - [ ] sqlite for state management
-- [ ] if -r in command it bugs out thinking its repeat
 - [ ] multiline bash
 - [ ] priority jobs